-That also means there will be tens of millions of people putting small but expensive devices in their pockets, bags or purses that can be dropped, stolen or otherwise damaged.
-In that case, you might want to consider purchasing a smartphone insurance plan for your device.
-This feature will take a look at a number of current smartphone insurance plans available for Android and iOS devices owners, and also discuss whether or not you need an insurance plan in the first place.
+Let’s take a look at a number of phone insurance plans available for Android and iOS devices owners, and also discuss whether or not you need a smartphone insurance plan in the first place.

-The carrier offers three insurance plans for their smartphones with monthly fees.
-For $8.99 a month, billed to your regular AT&T account, you can insure one phone or tablet against “loss, theft, physical or liquid damage” It also covers out-of warranty malfunctions.
+AT&T offers three insurance plans for their smartphones with monthly fees.
+For $8.99 a month, billed to your regular AT&T account, you can insure one phone or tablet against “loss, theft, physical or liquid damage.”
+It also covers out-of-warranty malfunctions.
 AT&T says a replacement device could be sent out the same day a claim is filed, although it may take longer.
-You will have to pay a deductible for each claim (the fees are different per device) but those fees go down by as much as 50 percent if you don’t file a claim for six months or more.
-You are allowed 2 claims for 12 months, with the maximum value per claim of $1,500.
+You will have to pay a deductible for each claim (the fees are different per device), but those fees go down by as much as 50 percent if you don’t file a claim for six months or more.
+You are allowed two claims for 12 months, with the maximum value per claim of $1,500.

-The carrier offers what it calls Total Mobile Protection for devices.
-Basic phones and tablets are covered for $9 a month, and smartphones are covered for $11 a month.
-Verizon also offers Total Mobile Protection Multi-Device for $33 a month, which covers three lines on an account, and nine claims that can be shared for those lines in one year.
-Each additional line can be added to Total Mobile Protection Multi-Device for $9 a month.
+Verizon offers what it calls Total Mobile Protection for devices.
+Basic phones and tablets are covered for $12 a month, and smartphones are covered for $15 a month.
+Verizon also offers Total Mobile Protection Multi-Device for $45 a month, which covers three lines on an account, and you can add more lines for $11 a month for each additional line, up to seven more lines.